deercreeklabs/lancaster/README.md

 # Examples
-Here's an introductory example of using Lancaster to define a schema, serialize data, and then deserialize it again.
+Here is an introductory example of using Lancaster to define a schema, serialize data, and then deserialize it again.

 ```clojure